National Cancer Institute

 Patients are managed like others with diffuse large cell lymphoma and require doxorubicin-based combination chemotherapy.

 Angioimmunoblastic T-cell lymphoma (AITL) or (ATCL) was formerly called angioimmunoblastic lymphadenopathy with dysproteinemia.
 Characterized by clonal T-cell receptor gene rearrangement, this entity is managed like diffuse large cell lymphoma.
 Patients present with profound lymphadenopathy, fever, night sweats, weight loss, skin rash, a positive Coombs test, and polyclonal hypergammaglobulinemia.
-(Refer to the information on night sweats in the PDQ summary on Fever, Sweats, and Hot Flashes, information on weight loss in the in the PDQ summary on Nutrition in Cancer Care, and information on skin rash in the PDQ summary on Pruritus.)
+(Refer to the information on night sweats in the PDQ summary on Hot Flashes and Night Sweats, information on weight loss in the in the PDQ summary on Nutrition in Cancer Care, and information on skin rash in the PDQ summary on Pruritus.)
 Opportunistic infections are frequent because of an underlying immune deficiency.
 B-cell EBV genomes are detected in most affected patients.

 Doxorubicin-based combination chemotherapy, such as the CHOP regimen, is recommended as it is for other aggressive lymphomas.
-The International Peripheral T-Cell Lymphoma Project involving 22 international centers identified 243 patients with AITL or ATCL; the 5-year OS and failure-free survival rates were 33% and 18%.
+The International Peripheral T-Cell Lymphoma Project involving 22 international centers identified 243 patients with AITL or ATCL; the 5-year OS and failure-free survival rates were 33% and 18%, respectively.
 Myeloablative chemotherapy and radiation therapy with autologous or allogeneic peripheral stem cell support has been described in anecdotal reports.
-Anecdotal responses have been reported for cyclosporine, pralatrexate, bendamustine, and the histone deacetylase inhibitor romidepsin.[Level of evidence: 3iiiDiv] Occasional spontaneous remissions and protracted responses to steroids only have been reported.
+Anecdotal responses have been reported for cyclosporine, pralatrexate, bendamustine, the histone deacetylase inhibitor romidepsin, and brentuximab vedotin (even if there is little or no CD30 expression on the lymphoma).[Level of evidence: 3iiiDiv] Occasional spontaneous remissions and protracted responses to steroids only have been reported.

 Patients with peripheral T-cell lymphoma have diffuse large cell or diffuse mixed lymphoma that expresses a cell surface phenotype of a postthymic (or peripheral) T-cell expressing CD4 or CD8 but not both together.
 Peripheral T-cell lymphoma encompasses a group of heterogeneous nodal T-cell lymphomas that will require future delineation.
 This includes the so-called Lennert lymphoma, a T-cell lymphoma admixed with a preponderance of lymphoepithelioid cells.